sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

 NTT (Algorithm 10 of [FIPS-203]_) operations, along with NTT polynomial multiplication (Algorithms 11 and 12 of [FIPS-203]_).

-Due to this type-based construction, the C++ compiler can detect specific implementation issues statically.
+Due to this type-based construction, the C++ compiler can detect domain-specific implementation issues statically.
 For instance, the polynomial multiplication operation is only defined for the ``PolyVecNTT`` type.
 Misuse would result in a compile-time error.